interlay/interbtc-clients/staked-relayer/README.md

             The name of the account from the key-file to use

         --keyring <keyring>
-            Keyring to use, mutually exclusive with key-file [alid values: alice, bob, charlie, dave, eve, ferdie]
+            Keyring to use, mutually exclusive with key-file [valid values: alice, bob, charlie, dave, eve, ferdie]

         --max-batch-size <max-batch-size>